Theodor-Springmann-Stiftung/hamann-ausgabe-core/HaWeb/README.md

 ## Release

+First, build the css and js: `npm run build`.

-For a Linux server run:
+To build the project for a Linux server:

 `dotnet publish --runtime linux-x64 -c Release`